 PNG and Australia share a special relationship, reaffirmed by the signing of the PNG-Australian Comprehensive Strategic and Economic Partnership (CSEP) on 5 August 2020.
 We enter this Partnership at a time when COVID-19 is having a significant social and economic impact on PNG, the region and the world.
 Australia is assisting PNG to respond to the rise in COVID-19 cases since the country’s first case was recorded in March 2020.

-Since February 2020, Australia has provided substantial COVID-19 support, including for medical supplies, direct funding to provinces to prepare and respond to COVID-19, public health strengthening and economic support.
+Since February 2020, Australia has provided ongoing and substantial COVID-19 support, including for medical supplies, direct funding to provinces to prepare and respond to COVID-19, public health strengthening and economic support.
 This is in addition to assistance provided by the Australian Defence Force and Australian Federal Police, including senior advisory support to PNG’s National Control Centre for COVID-19, and logistics assistance to PNG Defence Force’s surge support to COVID-19 response efforts.

 We are also continuing support for PNG’s economic reform to improve the efficiency and resiliency of the PNG economy and improve the country’s growth prospects on the other side of COVID-19.

 In response to PNG’s call for Emergency Medical Teams on 23 July 2020, Australia deployed Australian Medical Assistance Teams (AUSMAT) to work alongside PNG health officials and frontline workers to support and strengthen the PNG-led response.
 The Australian medical specialists included epidemiologists, emergency medicine and intensive care specialists, radiographers, anaesthetists, emergency and critical care nurse practitioners, midwives, occupational therapists, medical laboratory scientists, public health experts and logisticians.